BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 How to check the lock-in period of a mutual fund?

-• Fund documents: The Scheme Information Document (SID) or Key Information Memorandum (KIM) reveals any lock-in periods.
-Look for the “Load Structure” or “Key Features” section to find specifics.
+• Fund documents: The Scheme Information Document (SID) or Key Information Memorandum (KIM) provides details of any lock-in periods.
+You can refer to the sections such as the “Load Structure” or “Key Features” for specifics.

 • AMFI website / fund house website: You can often find product highlights, including lock-in period details, on the AMC’s official website or the Association of Mutual Funds in India (AMFI) website.

-• Financial advisors: If you’re unsure, ask your advisor or the distributor.
+• Financial advisors: If unsure, you can ask your advisor or a distributor.

 Always verify this aspect before investing, especially if you anticipate needing funds within a short timeframe.